 When you read something, your brain connects the contents of your memory in either a new or at least less frequently used way.

-When you read something, your brain is connecting the contents of your memory either in a new, or at least less-frequently used way.
-There is a theory in neuroscience – the Hebbian theory – that proposes an explanation for the adaptation of neurons in the brain when one is learning something.
-It specifies a learning rule stating that the connection between two neurons might be strengthened if the neurons fire simultaneously (Source).
+In neuroscience, there is a theory – Hebbic Theory – that suggests an explanation for the adaptation of neurons in the brain when learning, specifying a learning rule that says that the connection between two neurons could be strengthened if the neurons fire the same time.

 According to Daniel J. Levitin, a scientist and the author of “The Organized Mind”, the human attentional system is divided into 4 parts: central executive mode, mind-wandering mode, attentional filter and attentional switch.

 The more time you spend reading, the longer it remains a part of your environment.
 Consequently, the attentional filter gradually blocks out the book.
 This, in turn, means that your focus will need to be kept entirely by the central executive mind.
 This takes a significant amount of effort.

 Therefore, after a three-hour examination, you will feel exhausted; just like other parts of the body, your brain needs glucose to function.
 However, focusing on something makes the brain particularly stressful, causing you to feel tired.

 Your brain is designed to minimize the effort, so it assigns the task of reading to the mind-wandering mode to minimize effort.
 The advantage of this is that you can still read with minimal effort while at the same time thinking about something that has nothing to do with it.

 The downside, however, is that the mind-wandering mode is not particularly good at processing information that is not random.
 As a result, you end up reading on autopilot without really interpreting most of it.

 - Petersen, S. E., & Posner, M. I. (2012, July 21).
 The Attention System of the Human Brain: 20 Years After.
 Annual Review of Neuroscience.
 Annual Reviews.